Michex/automation-test-tool/README.md

 # automation-test-tool
-Tool (or framework) for make automation test in selenium and rest assured.
+Tool for make automation test in selenium and rest assured.

+Pure Java 11 with libraries without test framework (TestNg or Junit).